OpenEducationAnalytics/OpenEducationAnalytics/packages/package_catalog/Learning_Analytics/data/README.md

+> **Note:** The package components are a  draft and it is work in progress.
+Complete v1 will be available 1/5/23.

 # Data Dictionary
 This package combines data from [Microsoft Education Insights](https://github.com/microsoft/OpenEduAnalytics/tree/main/modules/module_catalog/Microsoft_Education_Insights/test_data) and [Microsoft Graph](https://github.com/microsoft/OpenEduAnalytics/tree/main/modules/module_catalog/Microsoft_Graph).
 Each of these modules provide a detailed data dictonary that explains the various columns in the data source.